ecliptik/formstack/README.md

 docker-machine ip formstack
 ```

-- Run docker-compose detacted on the new instance,
+- Run `docker-compose` to build the stack in daemon mode on the instance,
 ```
 docker-compose up -d
 ```